 Visiting the Summit

 If you are planning to visit the summit, we highly recommend that you stop at the Visitor Information Station (VIS) at 9,200 ft to receive a current weather update, safety information, and to adjust to the change in altitude.
-Mauna Kea is one of the only places in the world where you can drive from sea level to 14,000 feet in about 2 hours, so altitude sickness is a high possibility.
+Maunakea is one of the only places in the world where you can drive from sea level to 14,000 feet in about 2 hours, so altitude sickness is a high possibility.
 At 14,000 feet, there is 40% less oxygen than at sea level, so visitors should acclimatize to the altitude before proceeding further up the mountain.
-Anyone in poor health should consult their physician before planning a visit to Mauna Kea.
+Anyone in poor health should consult their physician before planning a visit to Maunakea.
 We do not recommend anyone who is pregnant to go further than the VIS.
 People under the age of 16 should not go any further because their bodies are still developing and they are affected more rapidly when going to a high altitude.
 If you plan to scuba dive, do not plan to go up to the summit within 24 hours after your dive.
 Furthermore, we do not recommend anyone with a heart or respiratory problem to travel above the VIS.
-For your safety and the safety of others please view Maunakea Hazards and the Visiting Mauna Kea Video
+For your safety and the safety of others please view Maunakea Hazards and the Visiting Maunakea Video.

-Note: The observatories are private facilities and generally not open to the public.
-Stargazing is best done at the VIS, where we are equipped for visitors and have telescopes you can look through, and temperatures are much warmer than the summit.
+Note: The observatories are private research facilities and not open to the public at nighttime.
+Stargazing only occurs at the VIS, where we are equipped for visitors, have telescopes you can look through, and temperatures are much warmer than the summit.